Beebalm

 Maintenance

 Very easy to grow and often forms large colonies.
 Grows on a variety of soils.
 Spreads easily under optimum growing conditions.
-It is susceptible to powdery mildew.
-Propagation: Root division, seed.
+Give good drainage and air circulation to prevent powdery mildew.
+Propagation: root division, seed.

 Comments